dhaitz/graph-visualization/README.md

-# Software Galaxies
+# Graph Galaxies

-Everything based on the awesome work of Andrei Kashcha github.com/anvaka.
+Everything based on the awesome work of [Andrei Kashcha](https://github.com/anvaka).

 This repository combines visualizations of major software package managers.